CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Introduction

-We conduct in-lab testing and characterization of the instrument modules in a testbed receiver, Mod-Cam \cite{Vavagiakas2022}, which has capacity for one instrument module.
-The three 280 GHz arrays shown in Fig. \ref{fig:focalplane} have been fabricated by the Quantum Sensors Division at the National Institute of Standards and Technology (NIST) and are undergoing extensive testing in Mod-Cam.
-The 280 GHz module is comprised of two silicon feedhorn-coupled \cite{Britton2010} detector arrays with aluminium (Al) KIDs \cite{Vaskuri2025} and one Al feedhorn-coupled array with titanium-nitride (TiN) KIDs \cite{Duell2024} using a TiN/Ti/TiN trilayer\cite{Vissers2013}.
-Each array consists of $\sim1700$ dual-polarization pixels which amounts to $\sim3400$ KIDs per array and over 10,000 KIDs for the full instrument module.
-Each array is further subdivided into six networks that are each read out using a RF feedline coupled to $\sim$570 KIDs \cite{Vavagiakas2022}.
+The three 280 GHz arrays shown in Fig. \ref{fig:focalplane} were fabricated by the Quantum Sensors Division at the National Institute of Standards and Technology (NIST) and have undergone extensive in-lab testing in the Prime-Cam and Mod-Cam \cite{Vavagiakis2022, Lin2025} receivers.
+The 280 GHz module is comprised of two silicon-platelet feedhorn-coupled \cite{Britton2010, Austermann2026} detector arrays with aluminium (Al) KIDs \cite{Vaskuri2025} and one Al feedhorn-coupled array with titanium-nitride (TiN) KIDs \cite{Austermann2018, Duell2024, Middleton2025} using a TiN/Ti/TiN trilayer\cite{Vissers2013}.
+Each array consists of $\sim1,700$ dual-polarization pixels, which amounts to $\sim3,400$ KIDs per array and over 10,000 KIDs for the full instrument module.
+Each array is further subdivided into six networks that are each read out using a RF feedline coupled to $\sim$570 KIDs.
 The networks are uniquely labeled in Fig. \ref{fig:focalplane} by detector type, array number, and network number (e.g., network three of the first Al array is labeled Al 1.3).

 CCAT employs custom packaged, FPGA-based Xilinx ZCU111 radio frequency system on a chip (RFSoC) boards for the warm readout of the highly multiplexed KIDs.
-Previous work by \cite{Burgoyne2024,Sinclair2022, Sinclair2024} has presented the firmware and software design for the CCAT RFSoC readout system, laying the groundwork for this readout approach.
-In this work, we report on the current status and configuration of the RFSoC readout system, working toward its deployment in 2026, and demonstrate its use in lab for instrument characterization.
+Previous work by \cite{Sinclair2022, Burgoyne2024, Sinclair2024} has presented the firmware and software design for the RFSoC readout system, laying the groundwork for this readout approach.
+In this work, we report on the current status and configuration of the RFSoC readout system, working toward its deployment in 2026, and demonstrate its use in-lab for instrument characterization.